With Super Mario Maker 2, Nintendo both unleashes and leashes creators – TechCrunch

 Within days of release, the “Course World” is already brimming with strange and fun levels to play, full of ingenious ideas and uses for blocks and enemies that will have you shaking your head — and biting your controller with rage.
 There’s even a whole category for “auto-Mario” levels (a strange and wonderful genre that sprang out of the original Mario Maker) that take the player through an adventure sometimes without any input at all.

 Importantly, this game adds a few things that Mario levels really need: locked doors and keys, for instance, or checkpoints so players don’t have to replay a punishing section.
-That opens things up considerably and already I have seen lots of interesting levels taking advantage of this to make you visit multiple areas, beat a certain enemy before proceeding, and such.
+That opens up things considerably and already I have seen lots of interesting levels taking advantage of this to make you visit multiple areas, beat a certain enemy before proceeding, and such.

 I’ll let other reviews go into detail about the various more granular improvements the game makes.
-Suffice it to say here that it’s a ton of fun, making levels is hard, and between the single-player, multiplayer, and Course World modes Mario Maker 2 more than justifies its purchase price.
+Suffice it to say here that it’s a ton of fun, making levels is hard and between the single-player, multiplayer and Course World modes, Mario Maker 2 more than justifies its purchase price.
 For my part I want to call attention to something I feel is important about the game and the carefully thought-out limitations it places on creators.

 Nintendo’s zeal for seeking and destroying copyright violations is well known; just last week we had Mario Royale shut down almost instantly.
 And the company is also well known for its highly conservative stance on licensing, in some ways at least — for instance, only ever letting Zelda games appear on Nintendo consoles rather than having them come out on Sony and Microsoft platforms as well.
 There are plenty of good reasons for that, I’m just making a note of it.

-Nintendo’s fanbase, however, is the only one that rivals it for zeal, and over the years they have found many ways to modify or reuse the properties that Nintendo has been happy to either let lie or recycle tamely via Virtual Console.
+Nintendo’s fan base, however, is the only one that rivals it for zeal, and over the years they have found many ways to modify or reuse the properties that Nintendo has been happy to either let lie or recycle tamely via Virtual Console.
 Nintendo would never, for example, have made Mario Royale.
 Nor would it make something like the A Link to the Past Randomizer, which changes the locations of items in the classic game to make each playthrough unique.
 (A similar one exists for Super Metroid and other beloved and much-played classics.)

 Again, Nintendo’s philosophy forbids many of these things — their idea of games is a much more pure one and it’s hard to fault it when the results are things like Super Mario Odyssey and Breath of the Wild.
 But players want more, and they regularly do whatever they can to break Nintendo’s creations out of the carefully manicured walled gardens the company has long cultivated for them.